rstudio/bookdown.org/content/archive/internal/nwstephens-the-final-war.md

 pinned: false
 ---

-My book about adventures in a video game named Minecraft.
+My book about adventures in a video game named Minecraft. [...]
+This book is about my adventures in a video game named ...